Last updated: 16.07.2021

 - We recommend that all tickets are purchased in advance from Regent’s Park Open Air Theatre.

 - You will be emailed an e-ticket which may be shown on your mobile device when you arrive at the theatre.
-The day before your visit, you will also receive an SMS text message to your smart phone* with your tickets attached (if tickets are purchased more than 28 hours prior to the show).
+On the day of your visit, you will also receive an SMS text message to your smart phone* with your tickets attached.
+Add your mobile to your Open Air Theatre account.

 - If we are required by any COVID-19 government guidance or restrictions to cancel a performance, tickets may be exchanged or refunded as set out at Section 5 of our terms and conditions.